digiovannia/predprey/README.md

 baseline:  fraction of the maximum population at which the base MPM is fixed; e.g. baseline = 1 implies the base MPM represents the population at maximum density, baseline = 0.5 corresponds to a population at half maximum density, etc.

+# References

+1) A. Jensen, Miller D. Age structured matrix predation model for the dynamics of wolf and deer populations.
+Ecol.
+Model., 141 (1) (2001), pp. 299-305.
+2) M. L. Rosenzweig and R. H. MacArthur, "Graphical Representation and Stability Conditions of Predator-Prey Interactions," The American Naturalist 97, no. 895 (Jul. - Aug., 1963): 209-223.